dxw/contracts/agreements/govpress.md

         notice.
 We will inform you as soon as is practical of any change which may have an impact upon your use of GovPress.

+    2.  dxw will not make any changes that reduce or remove the services described in clause 4.3 of this contract.

-    2. If dxw makes a change to GovPress TODO BLAH - "you shouldn't care but if you do we'll sort it out unless you're being a dick"
+    3. If dxw makes a change to GovPress TODO BLAH - "you shouldn't care but if you do we'll sort it out unless you're being a dick"

 6. ### Support